Ruchi0721/Resume-Category-Classification-EDA-Python/README.md

 # Key Techniques and Methods
-To build the full classification pipeline, I used:
+To build the full classification pipeline, I used :

 • **Label Encoding** — Converted category names to integer labels using `LabelEncoder`.